kubesail/kubesail-docs/docs/guides/pibox/reset.md

 # Factory Reset

+## Reset containerd

+Ocassionally, k3s can get into a state where it is not in sync with the underlying container system (containerd).
+This is the first and least obtrusive debugging step.

+    for i in $(sudo k3s ctr c ls | awk '{print $1}'); do sudo k3s ctr c rm $i; done sudo service k3s restart

 ## Reset Kubernetes (most common)

 You can use these commands to reset your Kubernetes (K3s) installation to the factory defaults: